maiwibrahim/GitHub.io/_pages/about.md

     <div class="text-col">
       <p class="about-text">My research examines the relationship between digital media, pre-conscious intensities, and political economy.
 I investigate how digital media act upon the human body prior to conscious awareness, and how platform capitalism transforms that bodily register into a site of extraction.</p>
       <p class="about-text">My work engages a wide range of media, including virtual reality, brain-computer interfaces, social media, and video games.</p>
       <p class="about-text">I am currently a sessional instructor at McMaster University in Hamilton, Canada.
-I was a Postdoctoral Visitor at York University's Department of Communication and Media Studies in 2024–2025, where I researched toxicity in video games.
-I completed my PhD in Communication, Rhetoric, and Digital Media at North Carolina State University.</p>
+I was a Postdoctoral Visitor at York University's Department of Communication and Media Studies in Toronto, Canada 2024–2025, where I researched toxicity in video games.
+I completed my PhD in Communication, Rhetoric, and Digital Media at North Carolina State University in Raleigh, U.S.</p>
     </div>
   </div>
 </div>